obniz/obniz/doc/connection.md

 }
 ```

 ## close()
-Close current connection.
+This closes the current connection.
-You need to set auto_connect to false, Otherwise connection will be recoverd.
+You need to set auto_connect to false.
+Otherwise the connection will be recovered.

 ```javascript
 var obniz = new Obniz('1234-5678', {